 Cockapoo Working Dog

 The Cockapoo undoubtedly inherits the parent’s characteristics.
-Those who own a Cockapoo know that they are a fun-loving, curious breed that thrives in social situations.
+Those who own a working Cockapoo know they are a fun-loving, curious breed that thrives in social situations.
 When left alone, they have a problem with separation anxiety if left for too long.

 Because of their active minds, they require mental and physical exercise.
 To keep these dogs healthy, they must continue to learn and grow.